 Intramuscular infusion is administered with a syringe straight into the muscle in the thighs or shoulders.
 Intramuscular infusion typically takes on average 2 to 4 minutes for the effects to kick in and can last up to 3 hours.

 Sublingual tablets use rapid dissolving tablets that are placed in the mouth for direct oral absorption and then removed after the maximum point of absorption.

 Intranasal spray options are administered through the nose by a spray, this method on average takes 5 to 10 minutes to take effect, and can last up to 3 hours.

 Often after a Ketamine treatment has commenced, we always recommend you have someone available that can be there for you, not only as a ride home but also as someone there to hold your hand and offer support without placing judgment, this is due to patients many times saying things that may seem out of the ordinary from how they would normally act.
-We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, and Cupertino CA.
+We serve patients from Los Altos, CA, Sunnyvale CA, Palo Alto CA, Stanford CA, Atherton CA, Cupertino CA, and BEYOND.